 Thanks for the clarification.

 However, that resolution deviates from the way Saxon Java or .NET handle Saxon specific flags (https://www.saxonica.com/html/documentation10/functions/fn/matches.html) as they have to be appended by after a semicolon.

 So in term of interoperability it would make more sense to me if Saxon-JS also allowed to append the Saxon specific flag(s) after a semicolon.

-#3 Updated by Norm Tovey-Walsh 15 days ago
+Updated by Norm Tovey-Walsh over 2 years ago